 BREAKFAST: Dinosaur Egg Oatmeal, Cream of Wheat, Granola with powdered milk, dry Cereal with powdered milk, Dried Fruit, Oatmeal Cookies, Fig Newtons, and Candy.
 (Oatmeal is gross but I can eat it with nuts, raisins, brown sugar, or other things to mask the taste.)
 Look in the ethnic food section of your local market for Nido brand powdered milk.
 It is high in fat content.
 If you can’t find full cream powered milk, you can improve the taste of non-fat powered milk by mixing in some dairy creamer.

 Caffeine: Starbucks Via, Vinacafe , Folgers Instant Coffee, or strong Tea.
 (Tip: mix instant coffee and creamer in one container before you leave.)
 Apple Cider and Hot Chocolate are popular with Scouts.

-DINNER: Dehydrated meals, instant soups (chicken noodle, cream of chicken, vegetable, onion, potato), tortellini, fettuccini, red beans & rice, rice pilaf, macaroni & cheese.
+DINNER: Freeze Dried or Dehydrated meals, instant soups (chicken noodle, cream of chicken, vegetable, onion, potato), tortellini, fettuccini, red beans & rice, rice pilaf, macaroni & cheese.
 Add salami, packaged tuna/salmon or packaged chicken for protein.
 Ramen with a couple of tablespoons of peanut butter is fast and nutritious.

 Drinks: Gatorade, Iced Tea, Lemonade, Tang, herbal tea bags (various flavors), bullion if you expect it to be really cold.
 (Tang and Lemonade can also be served hot!)